-Local Goodwill nonprofit organizations continue to work hard to evolve the collective response to the coronavirus pandemic while supporting team members and the communities they serve during this unprecedented public health event.
+Goodwill continues to work hard to evolve the collective response of our local Goodwill nonprofit organizations to the coronavirus pandemic while supporting team members and the communities they serve during this unprecedented public health event.

+As a mission-based nonprofit organization, Goodwill cares deeply for the program participants we serve and our employees, as well as the many donors, shoppers and volunteers who allow us to help community members every day.
 We would like to reassure you that your health and well-being remain top priorities for us.
-As a mission-based nonprofit organization, Goodwill cares deeply for the program participants we serve and its employees as well as the many donors, shoppers and volunteers who allow us to help community members every day.
-Local Goodwill organizations have been taking additional measures to clean and sanitize stores and program facilities, assessing and responding to the unique community needs in the areas they operate.
+As local Goodwill organizations reopen and continue to operate community donation centers, retail stores and program facilities, they are taking necessary safety measures, assessing and responding to the unique community needs in the areas they operate.

-We know that Goodwill employees depend on their local Goodwill to keep them healthy and safe, while supporting them to sustain their families.
-This responsibility is especially important, and delicate, given the current coronavirus situation.
-As further guidance is issued by state and local governments, including recommended closures, local Goodwills are taking the necessary actions to comply and working to identify the options and supports that they can provide to their employees during this disruption.
+We know that Goodwill employees depend on local Goodwills to keep them healthy and safe, while supporting them to sustain their families.
+This responsibility is especially important, and delicate, given the current situation.
+As Goodwill organizations are slowly reopening in accordance with state and local guidance, there will be new sanitization and social distancing policies in place to protect the health and safety of our guests and our employees.
 To learn about specific changes to Goodwill operations in your community, visit our coronavirus FAQ page to learn how to connect with your local Goodwill.